 - About 6 cups peanut, canola, or other vegetable oil for deep-frying

 - 1 cup buttermilk (either low-fat or full-fat)

 - New England-Style Fry Mix (above)

-- 2. In many cases, you will be frying in batches to avoid the problems that can happen if you overcrowd your fryer.
-In anticipation of this, line a baking sheet with paper towels and preheat the oven to 250ºF (121°C).
+- In many cases, you'll be frying in batches to avoid the problems that can happen if you overcrowd your fryer.
+In anticipation of this, line a baking sheet with a clean brown paper bag, and preheat the oven to 250ºF (121°C).

-- 3. Heat 3 inches of oil to the desired temperature in a 4- to 5-quart Dutch oven over medium heat or in a deep fryer.
+- Heat 3 inches of oil to 375°F in a 4- to 5-quart Dutch oven over medium heat or in a deep fryer.